PrimaryBelman/RTA2024test/README.md

-This is Pranav's code I will lock this code after 9/15
+This is Pranav's code I will lock this code after 9/15. to get access, send an email to belmanupranav@gmail.com

 # RTA2024test
 Python skill test for RTA students 2024